iExecBlockchainComputing/documentation/help/glossary.md

 Please note that minting an NFT (non-fungible token) is a different procedure.
 To mint an NFT, users usually sign up with a cryptocurrecny wallet on an NFT marketplace (or other platform).
 Then that create an NFT by uploading a file and paying for the creation.
 Once the transaction is verified, a new NFT is minted.
 This process to add NFTs to a blockchain allows creators to sell their photos, videos, and digital 3D objects.
 See “ERC-721” for more information.

+## MREnclave

+The MREnclave is a hash value that identifies every enclave.
+It is obtained from the content of memory pages and access rights.
+The MREnclave is available after the TEE application is built.

 # N